Plus500 Review Netherlands — Honest Analysis for Dutch Investors

 ✓ Pros

-• Clean, intuitive platform — easier to use than most CFD competitors
+- Intuitive platform interface — cleaner than most CFD competitors

 ✗ Cons